orbitmines/library/README.md

 ---

-*Once a proper interface for Rays is setup, one of the things I'd like to do with it, is to point it to a lot of existing abstract models of computation/mathematics/calculi/theorem-provers/compilers/proof assistants/automated program synthesizers/.../programming languages.
-And create a way of analyzing/comparing them which **does not** include manual human labor of specifying their grammars.*
+*Create a way of analyzing/comparing them which **does not** include manual human labor of specifying their grammars.*

 - [[Society for Multidisciplinary and Fundamental Research (SEMF)]] discord equivalent: https://discord.com/channels/844566471501414463/1225907185079287971